 The main factor in the tortoise’s rock-bottom score is its lifespan.
 These unstoppable badasses can live a century.
 A century!
 Technically I think that makes YOU the tortoise’s pet.

 Obviously, signing up for a pet that could easily outlive you is a drawback.
 Its modest yearly upkeep (around $225) becomes rather unmanageable stretched over so many decades.
 If it weren’t for this, the tortoise would reign among reptiles: low-maintenance, adaptable, and moderately companionable.

 There was no appreciable cost difference between newts, salamanders, toads, and frogs, so I clumped them together.

-Even the most ardent amphibian sub-Redditors affirmed that they have no capacity to be affectionate or useful.
-Aquarium maintenance is a time-suck, requiring manual labor, extensive research, and lots of specialty equipment.
+Even the most ardent amphibian sub-Redditors affirmed they are neither affectionate nor useful.
+Aquarium maintenance is a time-suck, requiring manual labor, research, and specialty equipment.

-Also, the most time- and cost-efficient way of providing them with live food is to buy a separate terrarium to keep crickets alive in.
-So this pet requires you to have… another pet?
-Another pet that, if it escapes, will hide behind your toilet and chirp for the next two months?
-No thank you.
+Also, the most time- and cost-efficient way of providing them with live food is to buy a separate terrarium for crickets.
+So this pet requires… other pets?
+Other pets that will hide behind your toilet and chirp for the next two months if they escape?
+No thanks.